19hours/sg-statutes/Acts/Income Tax Act.md

 [26/73; 4/75; 5/77; 1/82; 15/83; 13/84; 3/89; 2/92; 28/92; 26/93; 11/94; 32/95; 1/98; 31/98; 37/98; 32/99; 24/2000; 24/2001; 37/2002; 21/2003; 49/2004; 8/2005; 34/2005; 7/2007; 53/2007; 34/2008; 27/2009; 29/2010; 22/2011; 29/2012; 19/2013]

-(2) Subsection (1)(a) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2018 where 50% or more of the issue of those securities is beneficially held or funded, directly or indirectly, at any time during the life of the issue by related parties of the issuer of those securities and where such interest is derived by —
+(2) Subsection (1)(a) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2018 (both dates inclusive) where 50% or more of those securities which are outstanding at any time during the life of the issue is beneficially held or funded, directly or indirectly, by related parties of the issuer of those securities and where such interest is derived by —

 (a) any related party of the issuer of those securities; or